JHebenstreit48/AppFoundry-API/src/seeds/Notes/Frameworks/ReactNative/Tools/Expo/ExpoGo/QR.md

 ### Why Use QR Codes for Testing?

-✅ **Benefits of Using QR Codes and Expo Go**:
+**Benefits of Using QR Codes and Expo Go:**

-- **No Emulator/Simulator Needed**: Quickly test apps on real hardware.
+- **No Emulator/Simulator Needed:** Quickly test apps on real hardware.
-- **Real Hardware Testing**: Experience your app the way users will, including performance and native behaviors.
+- **Real Hardware Testing:** Experience your app the way users will, including performance and native behaviors.
-- **Cross-Platform**: Works on both Android and iOS devices with minimal setup.
+- **Cross-Platform:** Works on both Android and iOS devices with minimal setup.

 Using a real device can expose platform-specific issues earlier in the development process, leading to better overall app quality.

 ---